 A digital scale is an electronically operated device that displays the weight/size of an object placed on it in numbers and units.
 This display is usually liquid crystal or 7-segment display.

-Scale Components and Function
+Core Scale Hardware Components and Electrical Functions

 Now that we have established what a digital scale is, this section lists and describes its fundamental internal components.

-Load Cell Transducer
+The Strain Gauge Load Cell Transducer

-The Signal Conditioner
+The Signal Conditioner (Amplifier & ADC Chip)

-The Microcontroller
+The Microcontroller Unit (MCU Processing Hub)

 This is the central processing unit of the whole digital scale.
 The analog output of the signal conditioner flows to the analog input port of the microcontroller, which in turn converts this analog signal to digital.
 Note that some signal conditioners have an analog to digital converter circuit together with the amplifier circuit and the filter circuits on a single chip.
 This reduces the workload on the microcontroller, as the output of the signal conditioner instead goes to the digital input port of the microcontroller.
 The microcontroller then reads the clocked digital pulses from the conditioner to obtain the data it processes to determine the weight displayed.
 Finally, the microcontroller computes the weight and then displays it through its connected LCD screen.

-The Liquid Crystal Display
+The Liquid Crystal Display and Serial Monitor Interfaces

 As explained above, this is the screen that connects to the microcontroller to display the weight.